-A UHR STA that supports mapping additional TIDs (more than the two allowed TIDs) in the range 0 to 3 (inclusive) to AC_VO and AC_VI access categories for an SCS stream shall set the SCS Traffic Description Support subfield value in the EHT Capabilities element to 1 and shall set the Additional TID Support subfield value in the UHR MAC Capabilities field of the UHR Capabilities element to 1; otherwise, it shall set to 0.
+A UHR STA that supports mapping of up to one additional TID from AC_BE and up to one additional TID from AC_BK to to AC_VO and AC_VI access categories for an SCS stream shall set the SCS Traffic Description Support subfield value in the EHT Capabilities element to 1 and shall set the Additional Mapped TID Support subfield value in the UHR MAC Capabilities field of the UHR Capabilities element to 1; otherwise, it shall set to 0.

-A UHR non-AP STA shall not send an SCS Request frame containing a QoS Characteristics element in which the User Priority subfield is not equal to the value of the TID subfield to an AP from which the UHR non-AP STA has not received a UHR Capabilities element in which the Additional TID Support subfield value is set to 1.
+A UHR non-AP STA shall not send an SCS Request frame containing a QoS Characteristics element in which the User Priority subfield is not equal to the value of the TID subfield to an AP from which the UHR non-AP STA has not received a UHR Capabilities element in which the Additional Mapped TID Support subfield value is set to 1.
 If a QoS Characteristics element contains a TID subfield value that is not equal to the User Priority subfield value, then that TID is referred to as an additional TID in this subclause.

-A UHR non-AP STA that has set the Additional TID Support subfield value in the UHR MAC Capabilities element that the STA transmits to 1 and that intends to use an additional TID for an SCS stream shall send an SCS Request with a QoS Characteristics element according to the following rules:
+A UHR non-AP STA that has set the Additional Mapped TID Support subfield value in the UHR Capabilities element that the STA transmits to 1 and that intends to use an additional TID for an SCS stream shall send an SCS Request with a QoS Characteristics element according to the following rules:

 The additional TID shall be in the range 0 to 3 inclusive.